 Keep an Eye Out for Wildlife

-While hiking with a gun, it’s essential to keep an eye out for wildlife and make sure you ware hiking shoes.
+While hiking with a gun, it’s essential to keep an eye out for wildlife.
 This is primarily true if you’re walking in areas with large bison populations.
 While you’re watching for animals on the trail, you should also watch for birds, especially hawks and eagles that may be soaring overhead.
 If you spot potential danger, such as a bear, you should let your dog know as quickly as possible.

 Your dog may be the best and only person who can warn you before you or your pet are injured.
 In addition to wildlife, it’s essential to keep an eye out for other hikers.
 You’re likely not just hiking with your dog; you’re also hiking alone.
 If a person walking in the same general direction as you suddenly seems to change course, they may be a threat.
 If you see someone behaving suspiciously, call 9-1-1 as quickly as possible.